 The Optional tab allows you to enter different types of optional data.
-You can select whether the junction number, name, or both are displayed on the Workspace.
 Some junction types also allow you to provide a guess for initial pressure as well as other junction specific data.
 The junction icon graphic can be changed, as can the size of the icon.
 Design factors can be entered for most junctions, which are applied to the pressure loss calculations for the junction in order to give additional safety margin to the model.